Two children on top of a mountain one with arm in the air the other sat on a trig point loking at view

 Are you ready to climb Great Whernside?

-This family friendly walk to one of the biggest peaks in the Yorkshire Dales will take you past the highest chapel in England at the remote Hag Dyke Hostel and the old Kettlewell Smelt Mill.
+This family friendly walk to one of the biggest peaks in the Yorkshire Dales will take you past the highest chapel in England at the incredibly remote and reputedly haunted, Hag Dyke Hostel.

 What’s the difference between Whernside and Great Whernside?